venturefund-archive/xcapit-api-app/README.md

 # Xcapit Auth Service

-Xcapit Auth Service is a rest api that offers
+Xcapit Auth Service is a rest api that manage all user related data.

 ## Getting Started